 When and how should I communicate with camp?

 Open communication is key to the success of our program!
 We ask that you communicate concerns, questions, and kudos regarding our program or facility.
-If any challenges arise with your child’s experience at camp, Sarah Goldstein, Inclusion Camp Coordinator, should be contacted as soon as possible so that the situation can be resolved.
-If she is not available, please leave your name and phone number with the front desk and they will return your call as promptly as possible.
+If any challenges arise with your child’s experience at camp our Inclusion Camp Coordinator should be contacted as soon as possible so that the situation can be resolved.
+If they are not available, please leave your name and phone number with the front desk and they will return your call as promptly as possible.
 Email is the best way to reach staff during the camp day (8:30 AM – 4:30 PM).
 If there is an emergency, please leave your message with the front desk and they will radio the staff immediately.

 What are the campers allowed to bring with them to camp?

 Please keep all toys and valuables at home!
 This includes cell phones, iPods, and electronic games.
 If your child needs one of these items to help them throughout the day (i.e. reward, communication, calming) the item will stay with their Inclusion Counselor until needed.

 What about my child’s food allergies?